Best Practices

 Look for things that energize you and things that calm you.
 Think about things that don’t require a great deal of time or money and that don’t offer just a short-term spurt of positivity: search for a long-term investment in your well-being.
 On your list, add the emotions you feel from each activity, such as joyful, inspired, fulfilled, hopeful, grateful, eager, proud, amused, strengthened, or relaxed, to help yourself better understand what moves you forward.

-A Personal Story: Receiving Inspiration from a Rocking Chair
+A Personal Story: Receiving Inspiration From a Rocking Chair

-Last weekend, I decided I wanted a porch rocker.
+During the pandemic, I decided I wanted a porch rocker.
 I’d been toying with the idea off and on for probably a year, although I kept putting off actually finding one.
-But the weather is nice this time of year, and I am spending a lot more time at home these days, so it only made sense to me: the time has come to invest in a porch rocker.
-Go ahead.
-Make the purchase, I told myself.
+But the weather was nice (it was almost fall), and I was spending a lot more time at home, so it only made sense to me: the time had come to invest in a porch rocker.
+“Go ahead.
+Make the purchase,” I told myself.

-I did a bit of research online and found three places near my home that said they carried porch rockers.
+I did a bit of research online and found three places near my apartment that said they carried porch rockers.
 I visited each of them only to discover that all of their outdoor rocking chairs had either already been sold earlier in the summer or returned to warehouses where they would be stored until next spring.
 I heard the same thing three times in a row: “That’s a seasonal item.”

 I told them I didn’t realize rocking chairs had a season.